'Ride lots'. - EDDY MERCKX, 'The Cannibal'

 'It never gets easier, you just go faster'. - GREG LEMOND, 'L'Americain'

-We are members of the local cycling club at Simorre (4 km), 'Le Guidon Simorrain', which was founded in 2004.
-The club is a good mix of road cyclists and mountain bike riders of all ages and levels, which include a few women.
+We have been members of the local cycling club at Simorre (4 km), 'Le Guidon Simorrain', since it was founded in 2004.
+The club is a mix of road cyclists and mountain bike riders of all ages and levels, and includes a few women.

-Weekly Wednesday MTB outings are open to all adults.
-This is an opportunity to cycle with a group of locals and ride technical sections opened by the club on private land, for which permission has been given.
-These sections are not part of the MTB base.
+During the months of July and August our club have a weekly Wednesday MTB outing which is open to all adults.
+This is an opportunity to cycle with a group of locals and ride technical sections opened by the club on private land; a unique opportunity, as these are not part of the MTB circuits.
+For the remaining months the weekly MTB outing is held on a Sunday morning.

-During the Summer holidays, a Tuesday morning outing is available for children from the age of 8 years and any adults who would like to start MTB.
+For children, (minimum age of 8 years) as well as adults who want to start riding MTB, there is a Tuesday morning outing available during July and August.
 This involves games centred around balance and correct manipulation of gears and brakes, evolving to riding some easy circuits.
 All levels are catered for and helmets are obligatory.

 Weekly Sunday cycle events, (randonnées), are held across the Gers and other departments.
 These are open to all; any age, ability and experience, both to licenced and non-licenced cyclists.
-All are organised with food and drink stops, usually ending with apéritifs, prize giving and optional lunch.
+All are organised with food and drink stops, usually ending with apéritifs, prize giving and a grilled sandwich or optional lunch.

-'Le Guidon Simorrain' host two randonnées every year.
+'Le Guidon Simorrain' hosts two randonnées every year.
 The first is held the third Sunday of April and the second is held the first Saturday of September.

-A list of 2017 cycle events is available to download.
+A list of 2023 cycle events will be available to download soon.

 'YELLOW wakes me up in the morning.
 YELLOW gets me on the bike every day.
 YELLOW has taught me the true meaning of sacrifice.
 YELLOW makes me suffer.
 YELLOW is the reason I'm here'. - LANCE ARMSTRONG, 'Mellow Johnny'